jefreyzavala1/appointment-mvc-auth/README.md

 ## Optimizations

 When we improve this project, we would add a calendar view and email reminder functionality.
+Also, appointments can be sorted by date/time.

 ## Lessons Learned: